Characters: Ben 10 Main Characters

 - Kid Hero

 - Red Oni, Blue Oni: Red to Gwen's Blue.

 - Screw the Rules, I Have Supernatural Powers!: As a kid, he was a rare heroic example; less so as a teenager, though he is still willing to do it if it overlaps with Screw the Rules, I'm Doing What's Right.

 - Survivor Guilt: Ben suffers from this briefly during the original series story "Secret of the Omnitrix" after he thinks that Gwen was killed after being grabbed by an wild Florauna.
 Don't worry, she got better.

 - Taught by Experience

-- This Loser Is You: The show pretty much does everything it can to portray him as immature, unlucky, unpopular at school and generally not very bright or talented, especially compared to his much more precocious cousin Gwen, who sometimes bordered on Canon Sue.
-Fortunately toned down in the sequels (it does come back a bit in Omniverse, but it's nowhere near the same level than in the original show.)
+- This Loser Is You: The show does everything it can to portray him as immature, unlucky, unpopular at school and generally not bright or talented, especially compared to his much more precocious cousin Gwen.
+Fortunately toned down in the sequels (it comes back a bit in Omniverse, but it's nowhere near the same level than in the original show.)

 - Why Did It Have to Be Snakes?: Had a fear of clowns when he was younger.
 He got over it in one of the coolest ways imaginable.
 Unfortunately, this fear relapsed in Omniverse.

 - Wouldn't Hit a Girl: Played with in one episode; he is reluctant to fight Rojo's gang when he finds out they are girls, because "heroes don't hit girls".
 Later in the episode, Gwen tries to take advantage on this to hit him.
 He has no problem hitting back because he is not in hero form at this point.